 On This Page

 Environmental quality clearly affects human health, yet climate change and the many other environmental insults including air and water quality degradation, biodiversity loss, increasingly complicate attempts to predict the effects of the environment on human morbidity and mortality.
 Students in the program acquire the framework they need to understand today’s complex health and environmental challenges and lead on the community, national, and international levels.

-Students earn one of four environment degrees – the Master of Environmental Management (MEM) or the Master of Environmental Science (MESc), the Master of Forestry (MF), or the Master of Forestry Science (MFS) – and the Master of Public Health (MPH).
+Students earn one of four environment degrees – the Master of Environmental Management (MEM) or the Master of Environmental Science (MESc), the Master of Forestry (MF), or the Master of Forest Science (MFS) – and the Master of Public Health (MPH).